up-n-atom/8311/docs/posts/accessing-the-ont.md

 * [Static Route](#static-route)

-:    A workaround used only in cases where Source NAT is not practical, such as with UniFi OS.
+:    A workaround used only in cases where Policy-Based Routing (PBR) is restricted, such as with UniFi OS or various
+     TP-Link offerings.

 Before configuration, you must identify the ONT's management IP and subnet using manufacturer documentation, online sources, or a network scanning tool.